 If someone guarantees, co-signs, endorses, or provides security for a loan of \$100 or more, enter the name and address of the guarantor.
-If the guarantor is a Limited Liability Company (LLC) please see instructions for Schedule A above for information required to be reported in connection with contributions received from LLCs.

 2 Contributor Codes

 For each itemized guarantor, check the box indicating whether the contributor is an individual, a committee, "other" (e.g., business entity), a political party, or a small contributor committee.